digitalrebar/doc/workloads/kubernetes/README.rst

 Pod Configuration & UI
 ~~~~~~~~~~~~~~~~~~~~~~

-Digital Rebar is able to perform post-install configuaration and testing.
+Digital Rebar is able to perform post-install configuration and testing.
 These flags are used to configure pods on the Kubernetes cluster after is has been installed.
 The sequence is handled by the Digital Rebar annealer, the script pre-loads all requests and does not hold work.

   * ``--kubernetes-dashboard=<true|false>`` Use Kubernetes-Dashboard (default UI now)
   * ``--kubernetes-dash=<true|false>`` Use Kube-Dash